darasus/ai-blog/content/how-to-use-online-coding-resources.md

   university course, but often with less content.
 FreeCodeCamp is a free website that teaches people how to code in all different programming languages and topics.
+intro: >-
+  In an increasingly digital world, demand for skilled coders is only growing.
+There are now more coding resources than ever before; however, this can make it challenging to know where to start learning and developing your skills.
+If you’re interested in coding but aren’t sure where to begin, you’re not alone.
+Many individuals feel the same way about coding as you do.
+  Fortunately, there are many great resources to get started with coding and continue learning what you need to know.

+  These days it doesn’t take a lot of money or time to learn how to code online, whether at home or as part of a formal education program.
+You can find free tutorials on websites like Codecademy or Treehouse, or complete courses on platforms like Udemy or Alison.
+While it can seem overwhelming with so many different options available and no single right answer as to which one is best for you personally, the truth is that all of these resources are great in different ways.
 ---

 ## CodeAcademy